kirstinnichols/final_project_exercise/README.md

 ## Instructions to run the program:

-With the command line open, type "python \"Final Project Check-in.py\""(or on mac type "python3 [filename.py]") and the game should begin!
+With the command line open, type "python \'Final Project Check-in.py\'" (or on mac type "python3 \'Final Project Check-in.py\'") and the game should begin!

 ## Instructions on how to use the program: